Aryansh-S/USACO/README.md

 Look into bitsets and sliding window for more memory optimization tricks.

-# Questions
+# Questions/Suggestions

 Email me at sendtoaryansh@gmail.com in the event that you have a detailed question that has not already been addressed here or elsewhere completely.
+Suggestions are welcome here as well!
 Otherwise, the above and general resources (Google) should be more than enough.